To Me, Love Me

 Its you that never stops becoming.

-I’ve found versions of myself I never, in my biggest dreams, thought could exist.
-Some through experiences I wish I didn’t have to go through, but from a girl who was afraid, a little timid, just a dreamy home body, I found the fiercest strength and an overwhelming protective love I never knew was possible.
+I’ve found versions of myself I never in my biggest dreams, thought could exist.
+Some through experiences I wish I didn’t have to go through, but from a girl who was afraid and just a dreamer, I found the fiercest strength and an overwhelming protective love I never knew was possible.

 Now I sit here watching two young adults and a seven year old, dreaming for their futures instead of mine, and I feel completely at peace with that.